OpenTable is a restaurant reservation platform that allows you to book tables and subsequently pay for your food.

 How Does OpenTable Make Money?

-OpenTable makes money via a monthly subscription, booking and service fees, referral fees, as well as its own restaurant.
+OpenTable makes money via subscriptions, booking and service fees, advertising, referral fees, and by running its own restaurant.

-Let’s take a closer look at each of these in the section below.
+Let’s take a closer look at each of OpenTable’s revenue streams in the section below.

 The bulk of the revenue that OpenTable generates comes from the monthly subscription fees that restaurants pay.